What is FOGO? Why are we moving to FOGO?

 - Clean your bin with hot soapy water

-- Sprinkle baking soda, kitty litter, vinegar, or clove oil into the bottom of the bin (when empty).
+- Sprinkle baking soda, kitty litter (unused), vinegar or clove oil into the bottom of the bin (when empty).

-No. Nappies should be placed in your red lid general waste bin only.
+No. Nappies, continence pads and menstrual pads should be placed in your red lid general waste bin only (this includes both disposable and reusable nappies).